thomassuedbroecker/example-jmeter-functional-performance-test/documentation/03-functional-performance-test-example.md

 #### 3.7.1 JSON Content Assertion

-We use the following code to extract information from the given `JSON` format of the response.
+We use the following code to extract information from the given `JSON` response format.

 * JSON format